Ingredients 101: The Power of Peptides!

-Basically, peptides are nothing more than amino acids linked together forming a chain.
-Or you can look at them as fragments of proteins.
-Some are produced naturally in your body and usually play a role in hormonal regulation.
-In cosmetics they are usually incorporated into anti-wrinkle creams.
-Most of the peptides that are developed for use in cosmetics are either going to relax the musculature via effecting neurotransmission, increase collagen production and/or repair the tissue.
-If you are looking for a cream that will help smooth out, relax and repair wrinkle formation plus improve skin tone and texture then look for ones with peptides.
+If you are looking for a product that will help smooth out, relax and repair wrinkle formation plus improve skin tone and texture then look for ones with peptides in them.
 Research has shown that better results are achieved with products that contain them, however it also depends greatly on the overall formula, which peptides are used and at what concentrations.
-Below is a list of what peptides we formulate into our Correcting Serum.
-Order yours today and next time you hear about a product having peptides, you can smile and nod in understanding.

 Mimics the action of a "neuromuscular blocking compound of the venom of the Temple Viper."